andrewdalpino/DataLoader-PHP/README.md

 ]);
 ```

-In this example, whenever the *author* field on a Post object is requested in a GraphQL query, the data loader will batch the user supporting that data, and wait until the Deffered callback is executed to actually fetch the data.
-It is clearer to see how we avoid any N+1 problems by employing this mechanism.
+In this example, whenever the *author* field on a Post object is requested in a GraphQL query, the data loader will batch the user entity supporting that data, and then wait until the Deferred callback is executed once the query has been fully parsed to fetch the data.
+It is clearer to see how we avoid any N+1 problems by employing this mechanism when selecting multiple posts with their author.

 ### Loading entities from outside of the batch function
-Sometimes, the batch function is not always the most efficient route to accessing a particular set of data.
-Other times, such as non-primary key lookups, it's just not possible.
+Sometimes, the batch function is not always the most efficient route to accessing a particular dataset.
+Other circumstances, such as non-primary key lookups, it's just not possible.

-If you need to load an entity into the request cache from another source, besides the batch function, you may do so by calling the `prime()` method on the data loader object.
+If you need to load an entity into the request cache from another source, other than the batch function, you may do so by calling the `prime()` method on the data loader instance.
 The `prime()` method takes either a single entity or an array of entities as an argument, and will be keyed by the same cache key function as entities loaded with `batch()`.

 ```php
 $user = User::find(1);